-If you have dry skin on your penis, you may experience any of the following symptoms:
+If your penis skin is dry, you may also experience any of the following symptoms:

 - tight skin, particularly after bathing or swimming